sleepy9090/Bomberman2PasswordGenerator/README.md

 Run the executable from console and follow the prompts.
 Values are:

-Bomb blast length
+Bomb blast length,
-Number of bombs
+Number of bombs,
-Level and sub Level
+Level and sub Level,

 ```
 Bomberman 2 password generator v 1.0